 That leads to what I would love to do, though, if I could have it all.

-Second, I would want to create a program that provided a way to offer homeless a chance to be productive in a manner that would give them a place to stay, land to build a community, all the building materials and guidance to create the community, a paycheck into escrow of their own, take care of them during the process, and home ownership when completed along with release of the paycheck from escrow when finished so that they would have a completely new life to start on their own in a community they have built with others along the way.
+Second, I would want to create a program that provided a way to offer the homeless a chance to be productive in a manner that would give them a place to stay, land to build a community, all the building materials and guidance to create the community, a paycheck into escrow of their own, take care of them during the process, and home ownership when completed along with the release of the paycheck from escrow when finished so that they would have a completely new life to start on their own in a community they have built with others along the way.
 I don’t honestly know if that would work, but in my head it would.

 Both of these dreams are still in place.
 Sorta.
 I’ve merged the underlying concepts they hold with a large, campus-style facility for residential treatment of homeless and displaced youth.
 But as with all dreams, we’ll see what happens as the future unfolds.